Jelly-RDF/pyjelly/docs/getting-started.md

 This method allows for transmitting logically grouped data, preserving their original division.
 For more precise control over frame serialization you can use [lower-level API](api.md)

+### Serializing a stream of statements

+If you have a generator object containing statements, you can easily serialize it into the Jelly format, like in the following example:

+{{ code_example('rdflib/07_serialize_flat.py')}}

+This flat mode transmits each statement in order and then adds a final marker, keeping the simplicity and order of the data.
+For more precise control over frame serialization you can use [lower-level API](api.md)

 ### File extension support

 You can generally omit the `format="jelly"` parameter if the file ends in `.jelly` – RDFLib will auto-detect the format: